Benign Prostatic Hyperplasia (BPH): FAQs

 Strength training:

-- Building core strength can relieve pressure on the bladder and improve pelvic muscle tone.
+Building core strength can relieve pressure on the bladder and improve pelvic muscle to

 How can I manage nocturia at home?